-College needs for money for the academic year are housing, meal plans, public transportation or car costs including insurance, gas, repairs, parking permit, textbooks/supplies; cellphone/cable/streaming; clothing, food outside of meal plan, entertainment, clubs/ activities; clothing, computer, travel, laundry, and personal items.
+College needs for money for the academic year are housing, meal plans, public transportation or car costs, including insurance, gas, repairs, parking permit, textbooks/supplies; cellphone/cable/streaming; clothing, food outside of meal plan, entertainment, clubs/ activities; clothing, computer, travel, laundry, and personal items.

 Parents may share or pick up school-related costs such as housing, meal plans, car insurance, clothing, textbooks, travel, and computer.
-Students may also have their mobile phone and streaming through shared family accounts.
+Students may also have their mobile phones and streaming through shared family accounts.
 Parents may provide their kids a monthly allowance or an emergency fund for miscellaneous expenses.

 Working Through College Helps